ForeverScape/jekyll-foreverscape-quoter/readme.md

 This is a Jekyll partial designed to allow you to quickly display an arbitrary range of the ForeverScape images into a single image on your blog.
 Useful for quickly writing about the ForeverScape or just showing off the grid.
 Just give it a start page, end page and width in pixels it should render a grid.

+<h2>Live Demo:</h2>

+View the post, <a href="http://www.foreverscape.com/art/2014/12/27/story-of-the-frogs/">Space Frogs</a>, to see the quoter in action!

 <h2>Installation:</h2>

 Copy the html file to your include folder.
 DO NOT use the .rb file, that is under development to make a more advanced version as a Jekyll plugin.